vipul-gorasiya/Microservices-SpringBoot-EurekaServer/README.md

 [Spring-Ms-Eureka-Server](Spring-Ms-Eureka-Server) is an example project for Eureka Server

 ## Client services
-[Spring-Ms-Service1](Spring-Ms-Service1) are example services which registers with Eureka server
+[Spring-Ms-Service1](Spring-Ms-Service1) and [Spring-Ms-Service2](Spring-Ms-Service2) are example services which registers with Eureka server

 ## Steps followed to create Eureka server
 1. Created Springboot app with Spring cloud Eureka server starter